SmokinCaterpillar/pypet/doc/source/tutorial.rst

 for the refractory period after the threshold crossing and freeze the differential equation.

-Regarding parameter exploration, we will hold the neuron's time constant :math:`\frac{1}{\tau_V}=10 ms` fixed and explore the parameter space by varying different input currents :math:`I` and different lengths of the refractory period :math:`\tau_{ref}`.
+Regarding parameter exploration, we will hold the neuron's time constant :math:`\frac{1}{\tau_V}=10` ms fixed and explore the parameter space by varying different input currents :math:`I` and different lengths of the refractory period :math:`\tau_{ref}`.

-During the single runs we will record the development of the variable :math:`V` over time and count the number of threshold crossing to estimate the so called firing rate of a neuron.
+During the single runs we will record the development of the variable :math:`V` over time and count the number of threshold crossings to estimate the so called firing rate of a neuron.
-In the post processing phase we will collect these firing rates and write them into a pandas_ DataFrame.
+In the post processing phase we will collect these firing rates and write them into a `pandas DataFrame`_.
 Don't worry if you are not familiar with pandas_.
 Basically, a pandas_ DataFrame instantiates a table.
 It's like a 2D numpy array, but we can index into the table by more than just integers.